MariamElnaggar/CPE487Project/README.md

 - Click 'Program Device' to download the program to the Nexys A7-100T board.
 ## Description of the modules
 ### ***clk_1kHz.vhd***
 This module produces a 1 kHz clock output (clk2) from a higher-frequency clock input.
 It uses a counter that toggles the output every 50,000 cycles.
-This clock pulses every millisecond and was implemented to time to player.
+This clock pulses every millisecond and was implemented to time to player's reaction times.

 ### ***clk_wiz_0.vhd***
 This module defines a clock management module that generates a stable system clock (clk_out1) from a primary input clock (clk_in1).
 This module ensures that all time-dependent components—such as the VGA synchronization (vga_sync), the 1 kHz and 1 Hz clock dividers, and display timing logic—receive a precise and reliable clock signal.